 - Effective UID = Object's owning UID and the owning user permission bits allow the type of access requested.
 Access is granted with no further checks. - Effective GID, or any supplementary groups of the process = Object's owning GID, and the owning group permission bits allow the type of access requested.
-Access is granted with no further checks. - If the process is neither the owner nor a member of an appropriate group and the permission bits for world allow the type of access requested, then the subject is permitted access. - If none of the conditions above are satisfied, and the process is not the root identity, then the access attempt is denied.
+Access is granted with no further checks. - If the process is neither the owner nor a member of an appropriate group and the permission bits for world allow the type of access requested, then the subject is permitted access. - If none of the conditions above are satisfied, and the process is not the root identity, then the access attempt is denied. - If the process is the root identity, and the attempted access is an execution of the object, the access is granted only if at least one of the execution bits is set and otherwise denied.

-This function contributes to satisfy the security requirements FDP\ACC.1 and FDP\ACF.1.
+This function contributes to satisfy the security requirements FDP_ACC.1 and FDP_ACF.1.